; ;

 Eduardo Alonso

-sample-image I am a Professor in Artificial Intelligence and the Director of the Artificial Intelligence Research Centre (CitAI) at the Department of Computer Science, City, University of London.
+sample-image I am City St George's Professor in Artificial Intelligence and the Director of the Artificial Intelligence Research Centre (CitAI) at the Department of Computer Science, City, University of London.
 I study relationships between reinforcement learning and optimization techniques, associative learning, and evolutionary models of aposematism and foraging.
 I have a keen interest in exploring variational principles and symmetries in learning and behaviour.

 More generally, I am interested in applications of AI technology to real-life problems, such as solutions for energy, health, and biochemistry, and in the ethical and legal impact of deep learning, and in investigating whether AI algorithms can produce creative art.